MaoZiming/papers/papers/storage/rethink_sync.md

 The central problem addressed by the paper is the tension between **durability** and **performance** in file I/O. While sync I/O offers strong reliability and data durability guarantees, it comes at a performance cost and blocks the caller until the operation is complete.
 On the other hand, async I/O offers better performance but falls short on reliability, ordering, durability, and ease of programming.

+`fsync` commits to external hard drive cache, rather than the dish platter.
+Sacrificing durability for performance.

 ## Insights
 The central insight is to define synchronous operations from the viewpoint of an **"external observer"** rather than just from the perspective of the application.
 This approach ensures that an external entity, be it a **user** or another system, can rely on the committed output without concerns of the output being predicated on uncommitted changes.